nds-osk/download-binding/docs/UsersGuide.md

 ### download/decrypt

-Decrypt the downloaded encrypted file.
+Decrypt the downloaded encrypted file using the openssl.

 The decrypted file is overwritten to the original file.